Toyota New Global Architecture: TNGA-L (GA-L)

 The TNGA-L platform underpins unibody vehicles in the E-segment or executive car, F-segment or full-size luxury car, and S-segment or grand tourer categories.
 The platform is offered in both rear-wheel drive and all-wheel drive variants and is paired with a longitudinal engine.
 The platform also supports a wheelbase length of 2870–3125 mm.
 The Crown was also produced with a narrow version at 1800 mm wide.
-TNGA-L replaces the older N platform.
+The TNGA-L replaces the older N platform.